VeldsparCrypto/Veldspar/README.md

 ## Network issues

 One of the major pain points is going to be the claiming of low value tokens, as a powerful machine may be able to find many hundreds of the smallest denominations per second, and there will be a "gold rush" as to who those tokens were allocated to, with many miners finding the same tokens.
+This will be helped in the main by the miners applying random mining techniques.

 ## Fairness